Dominic Barrington

 Dominic Matthew Jesse Barrington (born 1962) is a British Anglican priest.
 Since 2022, he has been Dean of York Minster, the cathedral of the Church of England's Diocese of York.
 He had been dean of St James Cathedral, Chicago, in the Episcopal Church (United States), from 2015 to 2022.

 Early life and education

 Barrington was born in 1962.
 He studied at Hatfield College, Durham, graduating from Durham University with a Bachelor of Arts (BA) degree in 1984 and a Master of Science (MSc) degree in 1985.
 He trained for ordination at Ripon College Cuddesdon, an Anglican theological college, graduating from the University of Oxford with a further BA in 1994.
-He then spend a year studying at the Church Divinity School of the Pacific, a seminary of the Episcopal Church in the United States, graduating with a Master of Theological Studies (MTS) degree in 1995.
+He then spent a year studying at the Church Divinity School of the Pacific, a seminary of the Episcopal Church in the United States, graduating with a Master of Theological Studies (MTS) degree in 1995.